 - In the Teaching & Learning Lab (Buys Ballot building, Utrecht Science Park) the main issue is how to develop new learning trajectories by giving students more responsibilities.

-More information and registration Design Thinking sessions
+More information Design Thinking sessions

 Programme Autumn Festival 22 November 2019